GeneralA6/menu-handler/README.md

 ## Description

-Menu Handler is a library to handle the dirty javascript work of developing menus, dropdowns, popups.
+Menu Handler is a library to handle the dirty javascript work of developing side menus, dropdowns and popups.
 All you have to care about is HTML and CSS.

 es6, no dependencies.